4C-multiphysics/4C/doc/readthedocs/introduction_solvers.rst

 but :math:`\mathbf{P}` should be cheap to calculate.
 The larger the problem is, the higher is the benefit of iterative solvers.

-The current solver is based on Trilinos' **Belos** package, which is the successor of AztecOO.
+4C's iterative solvers are based on Trilinos' **Belos** package.
-This package provides a bunch of KRYLOV solvers, e.g.
+This package provides a bunch of Krylov solvers, e.g.

    - CG (conjugate gradient method) for symmetric problems,
    - GMRES (Generalised Minimal Residual Method), also for unsymmetric problems
-   - BICGSTAB (Biconjugate gradient stabilized method)
+   - BICGSTAB (Biconjugate gradient stabilized method), also for unsymmetric problems

 Whether a problem is symmetric or not, depends on the physics involved.
 The following table gives a few hints: